Families of Blowups of the Real Affine Plane: Classification, Isotopies and Visualization: Structure and Classification of Regular Embedded Blowups

-{\rm \bf{The Classification Result.}} {\rm Now we will establish the Isomorphy Criterion we are heading for in this section, and hence solve the Classification Problem mentioned under (1.0) (b).
-We first shall prove two auxiliary results.}
+{\rm \bf{The Classification Result.}} Now we will establish the Isomorphy Criterion we are heading for in this section, and hence solve the Classification Problem mentioned under (1.0) (b).
+We first shall prove two auxiliary results whose proofs are straight forward.
+As both of them are crucial for the proof of our Classification Theorem, we include their proofs for the reader's convenience.